Tiger shot and killed after escaping from Paris circus - News 12 Now

-PARIS — Police in Paris say a tiger escaped from a circus in the city and roamed the streets of the French capital for “some time” before being killed.
+PARIS (CBS News) — Police in Paris say a tiger escaped from a circus in the city and roamed the streets of the French capital for “some time” before being killed.

 Police said that the big cat was “neutralized” by a staff member from the circus near a bridge over the River Seine, about 1.24 miles from the Eiffel Tower.